-This prospectus does not contain all of the information set forth in the registration statement of which this prospectus is a part, as permitted by the rules and regulations of the SEC.
+This prospectus does not contain all of the information set forth in the registration statement of which this prospectus is a part, as permitted by the rules and regulations of the Securities and Exchange Commission, or the SEC.
 For additional information regarding us and the offered securities, please refer to the registration statement of which this prospectus is a part.
-Before purchasing any common stock, you should carefully read this prospectus, together with the additional information described under the section of this prospectus titled "Where You Can Find More Information" on page 64.
-In particular, you should carefully consider the risks and uncertainties described under the section titled "Risk Factors" in this prospectus starting on page 5 before you decide whether to purchase any common stock.
-These risks and uncertainties, together with those not known to us or those that we may deem immaterial, could impair our business and ultimately affect the price of our common stock.
+Before purchasing any of the offered securities, you should carefully read this prospectus, together with the additional information described under the section of this prospectus titled "Where You Can Find More Information" on page 64.
+In particular, you should carefully consider the risks and uncertainties described under the section titled "Risk Factors" in this prospectus starting on page 5 or otherwise incorporated by reference in this prospectus before you decide whether to purchase any common stock.
+These risks and uncertainties, together with those not known to us or those that we may deem immaterial, could impair our business and ultimately affect the price of the offered securities.
+Any statement contained in the prospectus concerning the provisions of any document filed as an exhibit to the registration statement or otherwise filed with the SEC is not necessarily complete, and in each instance, reference is made to the copy of the document filed.

-You should rely only on the information contained in this prospectus.
+You should rely only on the information contained or incorporated by reference in this prospectus.
 We have not authorized any other person to provide you with different information.
 If anyone provides you with different or inconsistent information, you should not rely on it.
-Neither we nor any underwriter, dealer or agent will make an offer to sell the common stock in any jurisdiction where the offer or sale is not permitted.
+No offers are being made hereby in any jurisdiction where the offer or sale is not permitted.
 You should assume that the information in this prospectus is accurate only as of the date on this cover.
 Our business, financial condition, results of operations and prospects may have changed since that date.